Worldwide Guide to Women in Leadership

 1118-19 Politically Influential

 Her husband, Alexios I Komnenos was engaged in numerous fights against the Seljuks in 1110–1117, and she acted as regent when she remained behind in Constantinople, she acted as regent, together with her son-in-law, Nikephoros Bryennios.
 She wanted to have Nikephoros and her daughter, Anna as his heirs, over their own younger son John.
 She nursed Alexios on his deathbed on 1118, while at the same time still scheming to have Nikephoros and Anna succeed him, and conspired with Anna against John, but their plots were unsuccessful and they were both forced into exile at the monastery of Kecharitomene, which she had founded a few years previously.
 She lived there in peace, distributing food to the poor and educating young orphan girls.
-She lived (ca. 1066–1123/33).
+She lived (circa 1066–1123/33).

 1114-1161/4 Dame Abbesse Judith I de Lorraine of Remiremont